Hands on: iPad Pro 2020 review

 iPad Pro 2020 camera: ultra-wide and LiDAR land

-You could argue, given the power inside the new iPad Pro 2020 is quite limited in its upgrade, that the camera is the only thing worth talking about - and again, we're not sure it's that much of an upgrade.
+You could argue, given that the power upgrade to the new iPad Pro 2020 is quite limited, that the camera is the only other new feature worth talking about – but again, we're not sure it's that much of an upgrade.

-There are now two sensors on the rear, and while you're able now to zoom out in ultra-wide mode as well as the 'standard' model - these are 10MP (f/2.4) and 12MP (f/1.8) respectively.
+There are now two cameras on the rear, a wide-angle 10MP (f/2.4) camera and a 12MP (f/1.8) snapper, and you're now able to zoom out in ultra-wide mode as well as the 'standard' mode.

-The quality of the pictures in bright light is just fine - there's no low-light processing that you're getting with the iPhone 11 and 11 Pro range, which means that darker snaps, while bright enough, show a lot of grain and processing.
+The quality of the pictures in bright light is just fine, although there's none of the low-light processing that you're getting with the iPhone 11 and 11 Pro, which means that darker snaps, while bright enough, show a lot of grain and processing.

 We're not fans of using any iPad as a camera as it's cumbersome and can get in the way of what other people are trying to snap (if you're in a busy area) but there is something nice about having a large viewfinder to grab a decent snap.